 If you just graduated from college, it’s a time to celebrate, take a vacation, and look forward to starting a lucrative career.
 At this point, your whole life is ahead of you, and the last thing you want to think about is anything having to do with school.
-But there’s one thing that won’t ever, ever go away, no matter how much you try to avoid it (not even by fleeing the country):
+But there’s one thing that won’t ever, ever go away, no matter how much you try to avoid it.

 Your student loans.